The Types of Insurance Every Homeowner Should Consider

 I don’t live in a designated flood zone and wasn’t required by my mortgage lender to get flood insurance, but I got some anyway.

 Florida has a rainy season where there can be heavy downpours multiple times during the week.
-And we are also prone to hurricanes which can cause flooding.
+We are also prone to hurricanes which can cause flooding.
 While neither of these has caused any issues for me yet, I don’t want to take a chance.

 While not cheap, the cost of the flood insurance is minimal compared to the cost of repairs should the rainwaters have nowhere to go but inside my house.